jmrplens/A-Lab/README.md

 To measure with two microphones simply place the microphones in position and press `Measure`.
 You can also calibrate the system by pressing `Calibrate (optional)`.
 Once the measurement is finished, press the button `Calculate results` in the right panel.
-If you have calibrated the tube, the program will ask you if you want to use the calibration.
+If you have calibrated the tube, the software will ask you if you want to use the calibration.

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/ImpedanceTubeTwoMicc.png" width="49%"></img>